jumpinjackie/forge-e33-mod/design/CARDLIST.md

 Cards implemented: 314/328

-[x] - Card is implemented or in development, [ ] - Card is not implemented
+[x] - Card is implemented or in development, [C] - Card is a commander reprint, [R] - Card is a regular reprint, [N] - Card is a nickname reprint, [ ] - Card is not implemented

 ```
 [x] A Rock for Francois